One Extraordinary House Call

 Judging from our email, folks seem to like columns about memorable house calls.
 My wife, Katrina, reminded me of one of the most outrageous house calls I have ever made.
 It involved an unusual fellow we refer to as “the dude.”
 With 35 employees, I rarely answer the phone.
 But about 10 years ago I did, and heard a fast-talking fellow say, “Are you the antique guy?
 You have to come over and get these antiques.
 My dogs are ruining them.
 Just don’t try to take advantage of me.
 I am not stupid.
 Hurry.”
 I thought nothing of it.
 He was in Kissimmee and he seemed frantic and not completely together.
 “The dude” called several other times, mentioning Tiffany silver and Chippendale furniture, again with that furtive, urgent, nervous staccato speech.
 It seemed weird and unreal.
 I ignored him.
 The sixth time he called, I was in Orlando, and my staff patched him through to my cell.
 He was insistent.
 So I thought, what the heck?
 Since I was nearby, I drove to his house.

 It was a rural 1960s ranch, doors wide open front and back.
 Hearing me knock, he yelled “Come in!” and said he had to “feed the birds before they went nuts.”
 A man in his late 50s, with long, unkempt hair, he stood at a counter with two meat cleavers, wildly chopping at an array of vegetables and explaining in a loud voice that it was past their feeding time and that I should go into a nearby bedroom’s closet to see “the stuff.”
 I went to the closet (and away from the man holding meat cleavers, which seemed like a wise move), dodging a nursing canine with six pups, other dogs sprawled out lazily and one rather combative growling behemoth that smelled like wet dog.
+The aromatic blend of the swamp-like backyard, the vegetables, the dogs and the nearby bedroom housing 35-plus exotic birds was… impressive.
+But the contents of the large closet were absolutely amazing, and they kept me from running away: chests of genuine Tiffany sterling silver, coin silver dating back to the 1700s, unusual memorabilia and a number of 18th century books.

 sharp knife